Geospatial Data

 Trent Access

-• DMTI Spatial Inc.: Trent Library subscribes to the CanMap Content Suite from DMTI Spatial Inc., which includes coast-to-coast coverage of more than 300 mapping layers like water, parks, utilities, and transportation (including networks and routing attribution such as speed limits, turn restrictions, etc.) with coast-to-coast national coverage.
+• Trent Library subscribes to the CanMap Content Suite from DMTI Spatial Inc., which includes coast-to-coast national coverage of more than 300 mapping layers like water, parks, utilities, and transportation (including networks and routing attribution such as speed limits, turn restrictions, etc.).
 Trent users also have access to CanMap Address Points, a comprehensive collection of individual address points with land use status, and high precision geocodes.
 This data is available for download from Scholars GeoPortal.
 For larger downloads, contact madgichelp@trentu.ca for alternative access options.

-• Trent University’s ArcGIS Online Portal: Find licensed data and mapping products, manage your own geospatial content and view content from other students, staff and faculty in Trent University’s ArcGIS Online portal.
-MaDGIC has shared a variety of base layers (for example, land cover, infrastructure, conservation/protected areas, water) for Symons Campus clipped to a 30 km (about 18.64 mi) buffer.
-Many registered members have shared data as well as informative and inspirational Story Maps and apps built using geospatial data.
-You must be a registered student, staff, or faculty member and have a Trent Esri enterprise account to access data from the Trent AGOL organizational account.
-[Link to 3.1- Trent Esri Enterprise Accounts & Software]
+• Trent University’s ArcGIS Online Portal is where you can find and use Esri data and mapping products, manage your own geospatial content and view informative and inspirational content created and shared by other students, staff and faculty.
+MaDGIC shares a variety of geospatial base data (for example, roads, water, land cover, infrastructure, and protected areas) clipped to a 30 km (18.64 mi) buffer around Symons Campus.
+Note that you must be a registered student, staff, or faculty member with an active Trent Esri enterprise account to access data from Trent's ArcGIS Online Portal.

 Open Data